ContextMapper/contextmapper.github.io/_docs/getting-started.md

 ## Next steps...

 ### A First Model
-Once you have installed the Context Mapper Eclipse plugin, you can create a CML (Xtext) project and start modeling.
+Once you have installed Context Mapper, you can create a CML (Xtext) project and start modeling.
 Find more information how to create such a project here:
  * [Create CML Project](/docs/getting-started-create-project/)

 Check out our [example models](/docs/examples/) and the [language reference](/docs/language-reference/) if you do not want to start with an empty CML model.